Domestic Smoke Detectors

 For older homes, you can put up stand alone detectors, or connect wireless smoke detectors to your house alarm.

-Integrating smoke detectors with your alarm system means you have the extra benefit that your fire alarm will be monitored alongside your intruder alarm, so if a smoke detector goes off, you will be contacted by the monitoring station.
+Integrating smoke detectors with your security alarm system means you have the extra benefit that your fire alarm will be monitored alongside your intruder alarm, so if a smoke detector goes off, you will be contacted by the monitoring station.

 Systems for Small, Medium and Large Commercial Premises